-Mr. Perry referred members to Tab B of the meeting materials for the Executive Director's Administrative Report and noted that the SBI continues to be under budget for the fiscal year.
-Mr. Perry noted that the SBI received a clean opinion from the Office of the Legislative Auditor with no written findings or recommendations, and that the 2020 Annual Report was distributed to members and is available on the SBI's website.
-He also stated that the Administrative Report included the Iran and Sudan summary and stated there was no litigation during the quarter.
+Mr. Perry referred members to Tab B of the meeting materials, which included the SBI's Administrative Budget as of fiscal year to date ending December 31, 2020.
+Mr. Perry also noted the Office of the Legislative Auditor (OLA) letter that was included in the meeting materials regarding the SBI's financial audit.
+The OLA had no written findings or recommendations for the 2020 Fiscal Year.
+He also stated that the Fiscal Year 2020 Annual Report had been distributed to members and is available on the SBI's website.
+Lastly, Mr. Perry stated that there was no litigation against the SBI.